 Looking for the best coffee shops in Covent Garden?
-I’ve got you covered with my Covent Garden cafe guide.
+We’ve got you covered with our Covent Garden cafe guide.
 The best brews and chill spots for those who are fussy about their coffee.

 Monmouth Coffee is a longstanding hotspot on Covent Garden’s coffee scene.
 This cute and cosy cafe is just as concerned with where the coffee’s been sourced as it is with how it tastes.